 Economic Calendar

-Mortgage-backed security (MBS) prices determine home loan rates.
-The chart below is a one-year view of the Fannie Mae 30-year 5.5% coupon, where currently closed loans are being packaged.
-As prices move higher, rates move lower and vice versa.
+Mortgage bond prices determine home loan rates.
+The chart below is a one-year view of the Fannie Mae 30-year 6.0% coupon, where currently closed loans are being packaged.
+As prices move higher, rates decline, and vice versa.

 The material contained in this newsletter is provided by a third party to real estate, financial services and other professionals only for their use and the use of their clients.
 The material provided is for informational and educational purposes only and should not be construed as investment and/or mortgage advice.
 Although the material is deemed to be accurate and reliable, we do not make any representations as to its accuracy or completeness and as a result, there is no guarantee it is without errors.